inveniosoftware/docs-invenio-rdm/docs/reference/cli.md

 !!! warning "Error (psycopg2.OperationalError) FATAL: role "xxx" does not exist"

     To avoid misleading error messages like this, make sure Postgres is not installed locally (and using port 5432) when setting up the database container.

+!!! warning "Error (psycopg2.OperationalError) FATAL: role "xxx" does not exist"

+    To avoid misleading errors like this, make sure Postgres is not installed locally (and using port 5432) when setting up the database container.

 **Options**